Celebrating Sixteen Years Online.

 Or Click HERE for a Large PDF

-I have selected the above examples primarily on the basis of relative simplicity and the consequent economy of ownership.
-Naturally the word 'economy' means different things to different people, however in this context I am referring to a structure that is affordable and easy to take care of, for which you do not need to borrow money.
-In that sense, the above designs are structures that I would personally consider owning.
+I have selected the above examples primarily on the basis of their simplicity and their consequent economy of ownership.
+Naturally the word 'economy' means different things to different people, however in this context I am referring to a structure that will be affordable and easy to take care of.
+In that sense, the above designs are structures that I would personally consider owning and living within.

-If attention has been paid to the essential characteristics outlined above, we will end up with a strong, safe, comfortable, and elegant habitat for humans during these very troubled times... a unique habitat that does not require brokers, banks, or government meddling.
+If attention has been paid to the essential characteristics outlined above, we will end up with a strong, safe, unique habitat that does not require brokers, banks, or government meddling.

 Wot to do,